 Organic is definitely the watchword, and you can have organic meats, vegetables, grains and all foods, along with materials like organic dresses, linens etc. to really reduce your impact on the environment.

-Why bother with organic?
-Because chemical pesticides undermine the natural balance of our environment, harming the soil, insects such as bees, infecting the water table, disrupting our food chain as a whole.
+But why bother?
+Chemical pesticides undermine the natural balance of our environment, harming the soil, insects such as bees, infecting the water table, disrupting our food chain as a whole.
 Organic food bans the use of chemical pesticides, and requires high animal welfare standards for meats, and other animal products such as eggs and dairy.

 Reducing the Number of Guests

-The sad truth is, inviting less guests to your wedding will make a large difference to the carbon footprint of the event.
+Reducing the number of guests is a very difficult process for any reason.
+The sad truth is, inviting fewer guests to your wedding will make a large difference to the carbon footprint of the event.

 Time of Year

-By all accounts, summer is the best time to have your wedding, thanks to the fact that lights won’t need to be switched on until late evening, and you will also save on heating.
+Summer is by far the best time to have your wedding.
+You save on heating, and you don’t need to switch lights on until late evening.
 Don’t have the air conditioning on, or think ahead and choose a venue that is naturally cool enough even in the summer (like thick walled country houses).

 Eco Wedding Venues